fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Entity represents a pod, VM, etc.
+Entity represents a pod, VM, and so on.

 <dl>
 <dt>ip_address</dt>